DataBiosphere/analysis_pipeline_WDL/_documentation_/for developers/cwl-vs-wdl-dev.md

 * One file with with the pattern X.integer where X is represents the segment number
 * One aggregate RData file
 * Optional: One variant include RData file, in its own subfolder in order to differentiate it from the other RData file

+### assoc_aggregate
+Each instance of this scattered task represents one segment of the genome.
+In both the CWL and the WDL, it is possible for a segment to generate no output in this task.
+The Rscript will report there is nothing to do and print "exiting gracefully" without generating an RData file.

+This is problematic for WDL, as Terra-compatiable WDL has strict limitations on generating and using optional outputs.
+Thusly we use a workaround where if no RData output is generated for a given segment, we generate a blank RData file with a filename clearly indicating that it is bogus.

+### sbg_flatten_lists and wdl_process_assoc_files
+sbg_flatten_lists is **not** used in the WDL due to major differences between how WDL and CWL handles arrays.
+It is replaced by wdl_process_assoc_files.
+Strictly speaking these two tasks have the same goal -- processing the output of the previous task so that it aligns with the requirements and limitations of a given workflow language -- but the nature of those limitations are quite different.

+In particular, wdl_process_assoc_files deletes the bogus files from the previous assoc_aggregate task.

+### sbg_group_segments_1
+The CWL has this as a scattered task.
+Each instance of the scattered task takes in an Array[File] and outputs an Array[Array[File?]] plus an Array[String?].

+The WDL has this a non-scattered task.
+Each instance of the scattered task takes in a File and outputs a complex object containing one Array[File] and one Array[String].
+The Array[String] component only has one element, and is therefore effectly just a String.

 ## ld-pruning.wdl
 * WDL does not have an equivalent to ScatterMethod:DotProduct so it instead scatters using zip().